Madam C.J. Walker Beauty Book, ca. 1920

-APPRAISER: Did you learn anything from the book in looking through it?
+APPRAISER: Did you learn anything from the book?

 GUEST: Actually, I did.
-There are some home remedies I've tried out of the book, you know.
-And then some of the product in the book, you can no longer get.
+There are some home remedies I've tried out of the book, and then some of the product in the book you can no longer get.

 APPRAISER: Not surprising.